-- The 1000BASE-T and 2.5GBASE-T standards do not support forced mode.
-Autonegotiation should always be used to establish a connection over any port or trunk. - When auto-negotiation is enabled the switch will negotiate the best settings for a link based on the capabilities command.
-When auto-negotiation is disabled, you must manually specify the link attributes with the speed-duplex and flowcontrol commands. - If auto-negotiation is disabled, auto-MDI/MDI-X pin signal configuration will also be disabled for the RJ-45 ports.
+- 1000BASE-T does not support forced mode.
+Auto-negotiation should always be used to establish a connection over any 1000BASE-T port or trunk. - When auto-negotiation is enabled the switch will negotiate the best settings for a link based on the capabilities command.
+When auto-negotiation is disabled, you must manually specify the link attributes with the speed-duplex and flowcontrol commands.